 Students are admitted to the MS in Human-Computer Interaction program only in the fall semester; entering classes range in size from 45 to 60 students.

 There is no advantage to having your application in early—review begins on the application due date of February 1, with most acceptance letters going out 5 to 6 weeks later.
-But don’t wait until the last minute either, as there are often delays in obtaining transcripts and letters of recommendation!
+Rejection letters may take much longer to be sent out.
+We suggest not waiting until the last minute, as there are often delays in obtaining transcripts and letters of recommendation!

 Complete the online application

 During the online application process you will be given a choice of MS-HCI for each of the four schools: